padrinobook/padrinobook/02-job-board-application.md

 ## Basic crafting of the application

-In a first attempt we will start with generating a new project with the normal `padrino` command (see section \ref{section 'Hello world'}) but this time it has a bunch of new options:
+In our first attempt we will start with generating a new project with the canonical `padrino` command (see section \ref{section 'Hello world'}) but this time it has a bunch of new options:

     $ cd ~/padrino_projects